 SIP (Session Initiation Protocol) is an Internet protocol for transferring signals in Internet telephony.
-Normally uses UDP port 5060, but also can work over TCP/5060.
-This protocol and other related things defined in RFC 3261 and are further modified by other RFC.
-Now we will not discuss this protocol directly but put it into context with domains and DNS.
+It normally uses UDP port 5060, but can also work over TCP/5060.
+This protocol and other related matters are defined by RFC 3261 and are further modified by other RFCs.
+In this article, we will not deal directly with this protocol, but we will relate it to domains and DNS.

-- priority – similarly to the MX records, first connection is established to the server with the lowest priority and only after the impossibility of connection with the is trying next
+- priority – similarly to MX records, the connection is established first with the server with the lowest priority value and another is only tried when the connection is impossible

-- weight – record relative weight for records with the same priority
+- weight – the relative weight of the record for records with the same priority

 - port number